A

 Some

-order carpet at near wholesale prices.
+order new carpet and padding at near wholesale prices from local suppliers.
 Carpet layers often end up with sizable

-leftovers from bigger jobs because carpet salespeople often over-measure the
+leftovers from bigger carpet jobs because carpet so many salespeople over-measure

-it on craigslist or in the newspaper.
+it on craigslist or in the local newspaper.
 If

-you find an installer who has some extra or leftover carpet or other flooring available
+you find an installer who has some leftover carpet or other flooring

-at a special price, you need to know that they may have a limited supply of
+at a very special price, you need to understand that they have a limited supply of

-those materials and no way of getting any more in the exact same color or
+those materials and have no way of getting any more of the exact same color or

 style.
-There is no manufacturer's warranty on these materials and no recourse
+There is no manufacturer's warranty on these materials whatsoever and no recourse

-Check references, contractors license and business liability insurance to
+I suggest you check references, verify their contractors license and business liability insurance to

-make sure they are up to date.
+make sure they are all current and up-to-date.
 This might be an inexpensive way to go if you

 are just doing one or two rooms or if you need to replace carpet or flooring